mjourard/mjourard.github.io/blogs/standup-stories/_posts/2021-12-09-terraforming-our-infrastructure-p2.md

 Up until now, our dev team was entirely on macs.
 This changed when a new developer was transferred onto our team from a different part of the organization.
-Their previous team was focused on supporting a C# application, and so this new teammate had a Windows computer.
+Their previous team was focused on supporting a **C#** application, and so this new teammate had a Windows computer.
-I've had previous experience as a dev on a Windows machine and knew there would be a few gotchas to work out but it would be managable overall.
+I've had previous experience as a dev on a Windows machine and while I expected there to be a few "gotchas", I knew it would be manageable.

-We decided to get him setup with the Windows Subsystem for Linux as that would give him access to many of the other setup and support scripts we've developed for this project.
+We decided to get him setup with the **Windows Subsystem for Linux (WSL)** as that would give him access to the setup and support scripts we've developed for this project.
-Since they were new to Linux and the rest of the project's tech stack, we had them configure an instance of Ubuntu within WSL.
+Since the developer was new to Linux and the rest of the project's tech stack, we had them configure an instance of **Ubuntu** within WSL.
-The WSL has come a long way since its initial launch, and now my only complaint at this time are the awful disk transfer times going from VM to host files.
+The WSL has come a long way since its initial launch, and now my only complaint at this time are the awful disk transfer times from VM to host.
 Other than that, it can power a pretty solid dev environment.

 Focusing on challenges with Terraform, the Windows + WSL setup did not co-operate with our hacked variable file setup that I mentioned [in part 1]({% post_url /standup-stories/2021-11-07-terraforming-our-infrastructure-p1 %}#variablestf).